obj-obj/robototes/src/pages/resources/documents.md

 ---
 title: Documents
-layout: /src/layouts/page.astro
+layout: /src/layouts/resources_page.astro
 ---

 ## Member Handbook (2021-2022)

 This document needs to be read and understood by all student members and their families.
-A signed copy of page 16 must be turned in to the team coach or lead mentor on Monday, 6 January by the end of the meeting.
+A signed copy of resources_page 16 must be turned in to the team coach or lead mentor on Monday, 6 January by the end of the meeting.

 #### Links